ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Who to Sample**

+Simulants currently living in the US are eligible for sampling.
 Based on race/ethnicity, age, and sex, simulants will be assigned a probability of being missed in the census.
 Based on this probability, simulants will be randomly selected for inclusion.
 We decided